-The magenta pink flowers of Agastache ‘Bolero’ bring the garden to life, as they dance, in even the softest summer breeze, bringing the garden to life.
+The magenta pink flowers of Agastache ‘Bolero’ bring the garden to life, as they dance, in even the softest summer breeze, above the handsome, bronzed foliage.

 This hardy plant has a long flowering period, producing an abundance of flower stems.
 Each is packed with tubular pink to purple flowers opening from purple calyxes.